Pelse862/montecarloRaytracer/README.md

 # montecarloRaytracer
 This is a project in the course TNCG15, Global illumination and rendering.
-The objective is to create a montevarlo raytracer.
+The objective is to create a monte-carlo raytracer.